C2SP/C2SP/BLAKE3.md

 #### 4.3.1.
 Parent Nodes Inputs

-The compression function used by parent nodes thus uses the following
+The compression function used by parent nodes uses the following
 arguments:

 * `h[0..7]`:  This is the 8-word key defined above.